baya/dun/README.md

   class Bar < Foo
   end

-  Bar a: 'a', b: 'b'  # will raise the Dun::Land::MissingPatchedMethodError: Need implementing the patched method :foo in the subclass Bar
+  Bar a: 'a', b: 'b'  # will raise Dun::Land::MissingPatchedMethodError: Need implementing the patched method :foo in the subclass Bar
 ```

 ### default